 To qualify for long-term capital gains, you must hold ownership of your investment for longer than 12 months.
 Other markets included in the long-term capital gains tax liability could be real estate, commodities of all kinds, including gold, silver, oil, copper, etc. Also included in this asset class could be digital currencies such as bitcoin and possibly qualified dividends.
 All may qualify as long-term capital gains if they are held for twelve months or longer. (see disclaimer below) If any of these assets are held for a shorter time than twelve months when they are sold, their gain could be treated as ordinary income, and the gain is taxed according to the regular tables used to tax ordinary income.

 Why is this information important now, especially with a pretty severe stock market crash expected in the near future?
 What’s the purpose of investing in the stock market “buy low and sell high?”

 Where is the stock market valuation now?
 “High.”

-Wouldn’t it make sense to lock in maybe some of your gains that you have enjoyed in the last bull market and protect the asset in vehicles that have no market risk such as a fixed index annuity?
-A fixed indexed annuity helps safeguard against stock market loss and allow you to participate in a portion of the upside of the market without any risk to your money.
-Plus defer the taxes until you need income.
+Wouldn’t it make sense to lock in maybe some of your gains that you have enjoyed in the last bull market and protect the asset in vehicles that have no market risk, such as a fixed index annuity?
+A fixed indexed annuity helps safeguard against stock market loss and allows you to participate in a portion of the market’s upside without any risk to your money.
+Plus, defer the taxes until you need income.
 More about fixed index annuities: https://annuity.com/fixed-indexed-annuities-fact-or-fiction/